soumadip-dev/GenAI-Playground/README.md

 </h1>

 <p align="center">
-A simple practice repository to explore Generative AI, Python, and FastAPI.
+A simple practice repository to explore Generative AI, Python, and FastAPI. ✨
-This project helps you experiment with basic API endpoints and integrate small AI-like features.
-Perfect for learning, testing, and building hands-on understanding! ✨

 </p>

 ### Create a virtual environment